 When it comes to a band, one of the most distinctive and memorable parts is the lead singer’s voice.
 While a lot of bands have unique and talented musicians on other instruments, singers are an indelible part of the band that is hard to replace.
 That is why it is so hard for bands to move on after losing that key member.
-Yet these 10 bands pushed forward and through changes in their line up continue to make music and tour.
+Yet these 10 bands pushd forward and through changes in their line up continue to make music and tour.

 10. The Germs